• Hungarian Language

 • Impulse to Wander or Roam: Chinese Imperial Dog dogs are not the biggest explorers.

-• Child Friendly: Chinese Imperial Dog dogs are very kid-friendly dogs.
+• Child Compatibility: Chinese Imperial Dog dogs are very kid-friendly dogs.

 • Cat Friendly: Chinese Imperial Dog dogs are cat-friendly dogs.